malliaris/SSNS/README.md

 * the <samp>&lt;input&gt;</samp> element's <samp>min</samp> and <samp>max</samp> attributes store the quantity's range; out-of-range user input is immediately "auto-corrected" to the nearest in-range value
 * when crossing <samp>TrajSeg</samp> boundaries during "playback", a <samp>UINI</samp> method facilitates the pushing of the corresponding stored parameter values back to the UI

 Reading/writing trajectory data is not implemented, nor planned, but would be very doable.
 Screenshots are always possible, of course.
-Finally, for those who favor keyboard over mouse and desktop over mobile:
+Finally, for those who favor keyboard navigation on a laptop/desktop:

 * hit <samp>TAB</samp> to cycle through input buttons/fields; <samp>SHIFT-TAB</samp> to reverse
 * if a button is currently selected, hit or hold <samp>ENTER</samp> to repeatedly "press" it